Updated: 12 hours ago

 The counsellors helped me see where I went wrong in my years of addiction.
 They introduced coping skills in order for me to be able to move forward in a new light and live a life of sobriety.

 This was a journey of self-discovery.
 I was taught many principles and was made aware that vulnerability is not a weakness and that it can help you cope with many uncertainties.

 Step work gave me a whole new view of addiction and taught me to see my faults and hurt inflicted on others, none the less it has shown me how to deal with my character defects and how to deal with life on life’s terms.
 The step work guide is truly a master of self - discovery.

-The facility speaks for itself, there are many places to sit and practise self care whilst looking at the beauty that God has created.
-Definitely a place to find to find one's inner-self.
+The facility speaks for itself, there are many places to sit and practise self-care whilst looking at the beauty that God has created.
+Definitely, a place to find one's inner-self.

 Meals are healthy and dietary based.
 We receive three meals a day with a tea break as well.
 People who have special dietary needs are also catered for.